Stephen-SMJ/LAMBDA/README.md

 - **Code-Free Data Analysis**: Perform complex data analysis tasks through human language instruction.
 - **Multi-Agent System**: Utilizes two key agent roles, the programmer and the inspector, to generate and debug code seamlessly.
-- **User Interface**: Includes a robust user interface allowing direct user intervention in the operational loop.
+- **User Interface**: This includes a robust user interface that allows direct user intervention in the operational loop.
 - **Model Integration**: Flexibly integrates external models and algorithms to cater to customized data analysis needs.
 - **Automatic Report Generation**: Concentrate on high-value tasks, rather than spending time and resources on report writing and formatting.